Apply by Feb. 15, 2024 through the UW-Madison Summer Research Opportunity Program (SROP) here

 Gaining biomedical research experience is one way to prepare you for graduate school and for a career in research.
 The University of Wisconsin-Madison Summer Program for Undergraduate Urology Research (SPUUR) is a 12 week paid summer research internship for undergraduates from anywhere in the United States.
 We are training the next generation of scientists to make critical breakthroughs in urology-related research.
 Through our program, students will gain essential skills to position them for success in post-graduate studies in a variety of areas, including urology- and nephrology-focused research, toxicology, nutritional sciences, physiology, biology, bacteriology, animal and dairy science, biochemistry, genetics, and more.
 Students without research experience are welcome to apply; the primary prerequisite for being a SPUUR Scholar is a curiosity about science and willingness to immerse yourself in active research.

-Our exciting 12 week summer research program, May 21 – August 12, 2023, will immerse students in laboratory research experiences and in weekly lectures and other activities related to non-malignant basic urologic science and clinical urology.
-Students will network with other students and faculty throughout the summer, including with those from other summer programs at other institutions.
+Our program provides students with research experiences, weekly lectures, and other activities related to non-malignant basic urologic science and clinical urology.
+Students will network with other students and faculty throughout the summer, including with those from other summer programs at UW-Madison and from other institutions.
 At the end of the program, students will present and receive reviews of their individual work.

 WHY UROLOGY?
 There is an urgent need to improve urinary health in humans and animals.
 The underlying causes of many urinary problems is not known, and urinary dysfunction can be debilitating, demoralizing, and costly to treat.
 Discovering the root causes of urologic problems requires a multidisciplinary approach.
 Through a carefully constructed curriculum of didactic and hands-on activities, summer interns will gain experience in many fields, including: